WorkHardes/python-useful/bandit/README.md

 # About

-Removes unused imports and unused variables as reported by pyflakes More info: https://github.com/PyCQA/bandit
+Removes unused imports and unused variables as reported by pyflakes.
+More info: https://github.com/PyCQA/bandit